Allen Toussaint: 2000s

 In 2008, Toussaint's song "Sweet Touch of Love" was used in a deodorant commercial for the Axe (Lynx) brand.
 The commercial won a Gold Lion at the 2008 Cannes Lions International Advertising Festival.
 In February 2008, Toussaint appeared on Le Show, the Harry Shearer show broadcast on KCRW.
 He appeared in London in August 2008, where he performed at the Roundhouse.
 In October 2008 he performed at Festival New Orleans at The O2 alongside acts such as Dr. John and Buckwheat Zydeco.
 Sponsored by Quint Davis of the New Orleans Jazz & Heritage Festival and Philip Anschutz, the event was intended to promote New Orleans music and culture and to revive the once lucrative tourist trade that had been almost completely lost following the flooding that came with Hurricane Katrina.
 After his second performance at the festival, Toussaint appeared alongside Louisiana Lieutenant Governor Mitch Landrieu.

 Toussaint performed instrumentals from his album The Bright Mississippi and many of his older songs for a taping of the PBS series Austin City Limits, which aired on January 9, 2015.
 In December 2009, he was featured on Elvis Costello's Spectacle program on the Sundance Channel, singing "A Certain Girl".
 Toussaint appeared on Eric Clapton's 2010 album, Clapton, in two Fats Waller covers, "My Very Good Friend the Milkman" and "When Somebody Thinks You're Wonderful".

 His late-blooming career as a performer began when he accepted an offer to play a regular Sunday brunch session at an East Village pub.
 Interviewed in 2014 by The Guardians Richard Williams, Toussaint said, "I never thought of myself as a performer....
 My comfort zone is behind the scenes."
-In 2013 he collaborated on a ballet with the choreographer Twyla Tharp.
+In 2013 he collaborated on a ballet with the choreographer Twyla Tharp. and in 2014 he collaborated with another ballet with David Parsons, and The Parson Dance Company along with The New Orleans Ballet.
 Toussaint was a musical mentor to Swedish-born New Orleans songwriter and performer Theresa Andersson.
-Toussaint's one marriage ended in divorce.
+Toussaint's two marriages ended in divorce.